ortus-docs/coldbox-docs/recipes/building_rest_apis.md

 A REST API can define its resources on its own domain (`http://api.example.com`), or after a static placeholder that differentiates it from the rest of the app (`http://www.example.com/api/`).
 We'll use the latter for these examples.

-Let's consider a resource we need to represent called "user".
+Let's consider a resource we need to represent called `user`.
 Resources should usually be nouns.
 If you have a verb in your URL, you're probably doing it wrong.

-It is also important to note that REST is a style of URL architecture not a mandate, so it is an open avenue of sorts.
+> **Hint** It is also important to note that REST is a style of URL architecture not a mandate, so it is an open avenue of sorts.
 However, you must stay true to its concepts of resources and usage of the HTTP verbs.

 Here are a few pointers when using the HTTP verbs: http://www.example.com/api/user
 GET /api/user will return a representation of all the users.
 It is permissible to use a query string to control pagination or filtering.
 POST /api/user/ will create a new user